EricZinda/Perplexity/backlog.md

 - Need to update the ubuntu and M1 grammar to 2024

-- Should always repeat the current state at the end "That's all for now" --> "I don't know the words: that"
+- Should always repeat the current state at the end of an error "That's all for now" --> "I don't know the words: that"

-- Need more context up front
+    - Need to pass state to error handler

-    - say single sentences (or maybe split them up?)
+- "for the moment" should be ignored

-- "for now" should be ignored
+    - also at the moment

 - we'd both like waters to drink please.
     - ignore "both"